hess8/qbtManager/README.md

 # qbtManager
 A python script to manage qBittorrent downloads.
-Blocks IP addresses by client name or country, and checking leeching.
+Blocks IP addresses by client name or country, and checks leeching.

 ## Features
 * Block IP addresses based on country and/or client name